Hillbilly Moon Explosion: History

 In 2006 after the release of All Grown Up, Englishman Duncan James replaced Patrick Gese on guitar and Swiss Luke Weyermann the new drummer.
 Frenchman Sylvain Petite later took over drums.

 In addition to touring and performing in Switzerland, the band have performed in other European countries including Germany, France, Spain, Italy, Finland, Slovenia, Croatia, Hungary, Poland, Austria and the UK.
 In 2010, Hillbilly Moon Explosion appeared as the opening act for Jeff Beck in Paris Olympia.
 In both 2018 and 2019, they also toured the west coast of the US.

-The members of the group live in and around Zurich.
+The members of the group live in and around Zürich.

 Style and reviews

 Although some media outlets rate the band as a very good rockabilly formation from Switzerland, Hillbilly Moon Explosion is still considered an underground band.

 On the album Buy, Beg or Steal, in the song "My Love for Evermore", Hutter sang a duet with Mark "Sparky" Phillips from the British psychobilly group Demented Are Go.
 Further duets with Sparky appeared on the Damn Right Honey and With Monsters and Gods albums, and a full album of duets, The Sparky Sessions appeared in 2019.